About the Parliamentary and Scientific Committee

 Meetings and Visits

 The Committee meets once a month when Parliament is sitting to debate a scientific or technological topic and its relationship with political issues.
-These take place in the Palace of Westminster, starting at 5.30pm and are followed by an informal reception.
-Attendance is typically around 70 of which several will be Parliamentarians.
-Most are followed by a working dinner where the informal atmosphere facilitates open and wide-ranging discussion between Parliamentarians and those most closely concerned with the evening’s topic
+These take place in the Palace of Westminster, starting at 5.15pm, and are followed by an informal reception.
+Attendance is typically around 70, of which several will be Parliamentarians.
+Most meetings are followed by a working dinner where the informal atmosphere facilitates open and wide-ranging discussion between Parliamentarians and those most closely concerned with the evening’s topic.

 Annual Luncheon